What Does a National Park Service Technician Do?

 What Is the Average National Park Service Tech's Salary?

-National Park Service Techs can expect to make an average salary of $33,920 a year.
-The low-end earners had a salary less than $24,930, while the high-end earners had a salary of $53,780 or more.
+National Park Service Techs, who fall under the broader BLS category of forest and conservation workers, earned a median salary of $30,640 as of May 2020.
+The low-end earners had a median salary of about $23,400, while the high-end earners had a median salary of $48,700 or more.*

 Most National Park Service Techs work full-time.
 However, seasonal employment is common and when emergencies occur, such as a forest fire, National Park Service Techs may be required to work odd and long hours.